stakater-archive/tbd-cd-workflow/README.md

 > Continuous Delivery (CD) is a software strategy that enables organizations to deliver new features to users as fast and efficiently as possible.
 The core idea of CD is to create a repeatable, reliable and incrementally improving process for taking software from concept to customer.
 The goal of Continuous Delivery is to enable a constant flow of changes into production via an automated software production line.
 The Continuous Delivery pipeline is what makes it all happen.

+> The pattern that is central to Continuous Delivery is the deployment pipeline.
+A **deployment pipeline** is, in essence, an automated implementation of your application’s build, deploy, test, and release process.
+Every organization will have differences in the implementation of their deployment pipelines, depending on their value-stream for releasing software, but the principles that govern them do not vary

 # Common anti-patterns with branch based workflows?
 ---